Problem

 Use WLOC in 3 steps

-- 1Start with one low-risk test point.Use an owned app, test account, or explicitly authorized environment before trying any sensitive workflow.
+- 1Start with one low-risk location.Use an owned app, test account, or explicitly authorized environment before touching any sensitive production workflow.

-- 2Save the profile and copy the supported setup link.Confirm target coordinates, service URL, and in-app instructions before opening the target app.
+- 2Save the profile and understand the setup link.Confirm target coordinates, service URL, in-app instructions, and iOS permission state before opening the target app.

-- 3Run diagnostics and learn recovery.Record iOS version, permission state, cache clues, and diagnostics, then restore real location behavior.
+- 3Run diagnostics and practice recovery.Record iOS version, permission state, cache clues, target-app behavior, and diagnostics, then restore real-location behavior.

 Important boundary